r3quie/phishingtrack/README.md

 > https://www.pavelkadera.cz/phishing?id=cniryxnqren

 While the string in the *id* value might seem random, it is not. it is generated from the email address of the user.
 How do we get that address, you ask?
-Well, we already know it since we’re sending it to the user. 😉
+Well, we already know it since we’re using it to send the email to the user. 😉

 We can send emails using an SMTP server, whether you choose to use Gmail like I did is up to you.
 I use Gmail to give users the opportunity to recognize a potentially hazardous email address.